-- Relevance of the presented topic to the class - Clarity and aesthetic design of the presentation - Research quality of the campaign details - Insightful personal analysis of the campaign - Presentation flow and Class Engagement Level
+- Relevance of the presented topic to the class - Clarity and aesthetic design of the presentation - Research quality of the campaign details - Insightful personal analysis of the campaign - Presentation flow and Class Engagement Level semester.
+The absence of the individual presentation will not be excused unless there is a documented emergency that meets the school policy including religious reasons, athletic events, grief absence and health-related conditions.

-The schedule for the individual presentation is arranged alphabetically, if a change of the scheduled time is needed, the student shall notify the instructor in the beginning of the semester.
-Absence of the individual presentation will not be excused unless there is documented emergency that meets the school policy.
+The schedule for the individual presentation is arranged alphabetically.
+If a change of the scheduled time is needed, the student shall notify the instructor at the beginning of the